 Use this as a general guide, but be sure to carefully examine the specific values in the matrix for the hand type you’re producing.
 In some cases, a close fit for hand width is more important than a close fit for hand length (i.e. for shorter hand lengths).

 For example, a recipient with no fingers may have a hand width of 80mm and a hand length of 80mm.
 Referring to the Raptor Reloaded sizing matrix, the colored “Confidence %” bar would seem to indicate that 85% is the best scale.
 In fact, you’d probably be better off with a 125% scale, which would fit the hand width properly.
 Having some extra length in the device won’t be a problem, but a device that is too narrow would be.

 Arm devices require additional measurements.
 For making the UnLimbited arm, just enter the measurements into the Thingiverse Customizer here.
-For the Flexy Arm and other arm devices, the spreadsheet above and Blender method below will help you find the best scaling factor.
+For the Flexy Arm and other arm devices, the spreadsheet above will help you find the best scaling factor.